26 Apr What are the Legal Requirements for Duct Cleaning?

 Legal Requirements

 The above laws and codes of practice are in place to protect individuals.
-Issues with air quality may not always be easy to spot, and so regulations around maintenance and testing are critical to ensure people’s welfare is protected.
-It’s easy for ductwork to experience a build-up of dust, and debris or encounter problems that can lead to bacteria growth and the air quality being dangerously affected.
+Issues with air quality may not always be easy to spot, so regulations around maintenance and testing are critical to ensure people’s welfare is protected.
+It’s easy for ductwork to experience a build-up of dust and debris or encounter problems that can lead to bacteria growth and dangerously affected air quality.
 In closed environments or warmer workplaces, this can become very problematic and seriously affect the health of individuals.
-Regular duct cleaning and maintenance are essential to comply with these laws.
-Failing to do so can lead to people’s health deteriorating and also legal claims against owners and employers.
-For these reasons, insurance companies are concerned with maintenance schedules, which will not cover a property that hasn’t had its ductwork cleaned regularly.
-If you’re concerned about duct cleaning and how this may affect you, please get in touch; our team will be happy to help.